 Welcome to Koshi Makhana India’s leading manufacturer and exporter of fresh organic makhana (Fox Nut).
-Our product is 100% pure and organic , we never compromise with our quality.
-We are based in Saharsa, Bihar which produces nearly 80% of world’s makhana every year.
-Best quality of makhana is grown in this region.
+Our product is 100% pure and organic, we never compromise with our quality.
+We are based in Saharsa, Bihar which produces around 80% of the world’s makhana every year.
+The best quality of makhana is grown in this region.

 What is Makhana?
 How it is grown?

-Makhana are also known as fox nuts, Euryale ferox, lotus seeds, gorgon nuts and phool makhana.
-Makhana and lotus belong to Eurayle ferox family.
+Makhana is also known as fox nuts, Euryale Ferox, lotus seeds, gorgon nuts, and Phool Makhana.
+Makhana and lotus belong to the Eurayle ferox family.
 The flower that’s known for its beauty has a lot to offer, including lotus seeds or makhana.
 Makhana is Majorly produced in Bihar, India.
 Apart from Bihar, few places like Korea and Japan and parts of eastern Russia also produce Makhana.
 But the cultivation there is now almost negligible.

 Health Benefits of Makhana